What is NGINX? Understanding how it works and its main use cases

 NGINX stands out as a reliable and robust solution suitable for various applications, from small personal blogs to complex enterprise-level systems.
 This web server software transforms how you manage web applications and services, offering maximum performance and flexibility.

-What Is NGINX FAQ
+What is NGINX FAQ

 This section will answer the most common questions on what is NGINX.

-What Are the Main Features of NGINX?
+What are the main features of NGINX?

 NGINX is renowned as a web server software and a reverse proxy for web application servers.
 NGINX features include efficient handling of static and index files, load balancing, SSL/TLS offloading, caching, and compression.
 These features and its scalability make NGINX ideal for modern web infrastructures.

-Is NGINX Suitable for Beginners?
+Is NGINX suitable for beginners?

 NGINX is well-suited for beginners thanks to its simple setup and extensive documentation.
 Additionally, the NGINX community support offers valuable resources, forums, and tutorials, making the learning curve manageable for users new to web server management.